Which Travel Conferences Should You Attend from June through December of 2026?

 Another "showcase" travel conference that I'd like to mention is the Travel & Adventure Show:

-Travel & Adventure Show 2025 Information
+Travel & Adventure Show 2026 Schedule

 It may be safe to say that the Travel & Adventure Show is the western hemisphere alternative to ITB Berlin and also an alternative to WTM (World Travel Mart).
 These are all what I consider "showcase" travel conferences, as they tend to focus on buyers and sellers with booths and attendees (of all kinds, not just travel influencers).
 However, now the Travel & Adventure Shows are offering FAM trips, so it's safe to call them "fully-loaded" events now, similar to TBEX, Traverse, Nomadbase/Nomad Cruise and also TravelCon (I attended the one in Memphis in 2022), which all offer some kind of pre-conference, in-conference and/or post-conference tours and other perks.